Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics: Theoretical Framework: Mass Spectra and Decay Properties

 Here, $I$ with the subscripts flavor, color, and spin-space denotes the overlaps of the initial and final wave functions in the corresponding spaces.
 The detailed derivations and numerical results of the above three overlaps are presented in Refs. \cite{Barnes:1991em,Wong:2001td,An:2025qfw,An:2025rjv}.
-Finally, we calculate all possible partial decay widths via Eq.~(\ref{width}) and tabulate them in Table \ref{QQQq3}.
-Combining the radiative decays and two-body strong decays, we obtain the total decay widths of triply heavy tetraquark states, which are listed in Table \ref{QQQq3}.
-Since some suppressed contributions (such as three-body strong decays) are neglected, the actual total widths of triply heavy tetraquark states should be slightly larger than our theoretical results.
+Finally, all possible partial decay widths are evaluated using Eq.~(\ref{width}) and summarized in Table~\ref{QQQq3}.
+Since certain suppressed contributions—such as three-body strong decays—are not included, the actual total widths are expected to be slightly larger than the values obtained in this work.